MB BS PhD MRCGP

 - Adherence to medications in chronic conditions (stroke, hypertension, diabetes, asthma), and the use of technology to improve and monitor adherence.

-- Online patients’ communities as source of research data and self-management support for patients with long term conditions.
+- Online health communities for patients with long term conditions as

 - Rehabilitation after stroke.